Home Collections Best SBI Mutual Funds in India 2025: Top SBI MF Schemes

 Mr. Denys de Campigneulles – Deputy Chief Executive Officer

-Mr. Denys de Campigneulles has over 35 years of extensive experience in financial services.
-He has been the Deputy Chief Executive Officer of SBI Funds Management Limited since March 2020, deputed from Amundi Group.
-His prior roles include CIO of LCL Bank Paris, Head of Fixed Income Business Development at Amundi Paris, and Deputy CEO Asia at Amundi Hong Kong.
+With 35+ years of experience, Mr. Denys has been Deputy CEO of SBI Funds Management since 2020, joining from Amundi Group.
+His roles have included CIO of LCL Bank Paris and Deputy CEO Asia at Amundi Hong Kong.

 Mr. D.P.
 Singh – Chief Business Officer